sh3ki/uplb_schoolhub_v2/README.md

 **Built with ❤️ using Laravel 12, React 19, TypeScript 5, and TailwindCSS 4**

-*Project Progress: 50% Complete | Last Updated: February 22, 2026*
+*Project Progress: 60% Complete | Last Updated: March 2026*